 In April 2014, federal banking regulators finalized a rule that enhances the SLR requirements for BHCs, like Wells Fargo, and their IDIs.
 The calculation of the SLR is tier 1 capital divided by the Company's total leverage exposure.
 Total leverage exposure consists of total average assets, less goodwill and other permitted tier 1 capital deductions (net of deferred tax liabilities), plus certain off-balance sheet exposures.
-In April 2020, the FRB issued an interim final rule that temporarily allows a BHC to exclude on-balance sheet amounts of U.S. Treasury securities and deposits at Federal Reserve Banks from the calculation of its total leverage exposure in the denominator of the SLR.
-The interim final rule became effective April 1, 2020, and expires on March 31, 2021.

-As a BHC, we are required to maintain a SLR of at least 5.00% (comprised of a 3.00% minimum requirement plus a supplementary leverage buffer of 2.00%) to avoid restrictions on capital distributions and discretionary bonus payments.
+As a BHC, we are required to maintain a SLR of at least 5.00% (composed of a 3.00% minimum requirement plus a leverage buffer of 2.00%) to avoid restrictions on capital distributions and discretionary bonus payments.
 Our IDIs are required to maintain a SLR of at least 6.00% to be considered well-capitalized under applicable regulatory capital adequacy rules.
-The FRB and OCC have proposed rules (the "Proposed SLR Rules") that would replace the 2.00% supplementary leverage buffer with a buffer equal to one-half of our G-SIB capital surcharge.
-The Proposed SLR Rules would similarly tailor the current 6.00% SLR requirement for our IDIs.
-For additional details on the SLR, refer to the "Capital Management" section in Management's Discussion and Analysis to our 2020 Form 10-K.
+For additional details on the SLR, refer to the "Capital Management" section in Management's Discussion and Analysis to our 2021 Form 10-K. The FRB and OCC have proposed amendments to the SLR rules.
+For information regarding the proposed amendments to the SLR rules, refer to the "Capital Management" section in Management's Discussion and Analysis to our 2021 Form 10-K.

-The following table sets forth our Supplementary Leverage Ratio and related components at December 31, 2020, reflecting the impact of adoption of the CECL transition provision.
-The other SLR exclusions line items in Table 25a and Table 25b reflect the temporary exclusion of on-balance sheet amounts of U.S. Treasury securities and deposits at Federal Reserve Banks as permitted by the FRB until March 31, 2021.
+The following table sets forth our Supplementary Leverage Ratio and related components at December 31, 2021, reflecting the impact of adoption of the CECL transition provision.

+Table 25a: Supplementary Leverage Ratio